-- welcomes the Commission's communication "A Strategic Energy Technology Plan" (SET-Plan) as well as the vision-paper on Energy Technologies; work should be taken forward towards providing a framework that facilitates the speed up of technological change including strategic planning, more effective implementation, increase in resources and a reinforced approach to international cooperation regarding innovation in low carbon technologies; - notes the progress achieved in the discussions on the 3rd internal market package for gas and electricity to be pursued swiftly with a view to timely agreement in the course of 2008; - as far as renewable energy and climate change-related instruments are concerned, looks forward to the Commission's second set of legislative proposals, due in January 2008. - 37.
-[The Bali Conference of the Parties to the UN Framework Convention on Climate Change must respond to the urgent need for global action as identified in the Fourth Assessment Report of the Intergovernmental Panel on Climate Change and agree to launch negotiations leading to a global, comprehensive and effective post-2012 agreement by 2009.
+- welcomes the Commission's communication "A Strategic Energy Technology Plan" (SET-Plan) as well as the vision-paper on Energy Technologies; work should be taken forward towards providing a framework that facilitates the speed up of technological change including strategic planning, more effective implementation, increase in resources and a reinforced approach to international cooperation regarding innovation in low carbon technologies; - notes the progress achieved in the discussions on the 3rd internal market package for gas and electricity to be pursued swiftly with a view to timely agreement in the course of 2008; - as far as renewable energy and climate change-related instruments are concerned, looks forward to the Commission's second set of legislative proposals, due in January 2008, and stresses the importance of timely agreement on those proposals. - 42.
+The European Council stresses the need to ensure the coherence of EU policies, including by promoting a sustainable transport system as set out in its conclusions of June 2007.

+43. [The Bali Conference of the Parties to the UN Framework Convention on Climate Change must respond to the urgent need for global action as identified in the Fourth Assessment Report of the Intergovernmental Panel on Climate Change and agree to launch negotiations leading to a global, comprehensive and effective post-2012 agreement by 2009.
 In this connection the European Council recalls the Council conclusions of 30 October 2007 which set out in detail the objectives and elements which the Union is convinced should form part of the future agreement and which should guide the negotiating process.]

-The European Council also recalls the Council Conclusions of 19-20 November on Global Climate Change Alliance between the EU and Development Countries which will provide a platform for dialogue and cooperation in the areas of adaptation to climate change and promoting disaster risk reduction and integrating climate change into poverty reduction efforts in the most vulnerable countries.
+The European Council also recalls the Council Conclusions of 19-20 November on Global Climate Change Alliance between the EU and developing countries which will provide a platform for dialogue and cooperation in the areas of adaptation to climate change and promoting disaster risk reduction and integrating climate change into poverty reduction efforts in the most vulnerable countries.

-Sustainable development is a fundamental objective of the European Union.
+44. Sustainable development is a fundamental objective of the European Union.
 The European Council welcomes the Commission's first progress report on the renewed EU Sustainable Development Strategy (SDS).
 It agrees that the objectives and priorities under the seven key challenges contained in that strategy remain fully valid and that the main focus should therefore be on effective implementation at all levels.
 The renewed EU Strategy and national strategies for sustainable development also need to be linked up more closely.
 The governance structure and tools of the SDS, in particular in relation to monitoring of progress and best practice sharing, must be fully used and strengthened.
 The EU's integrated climate and energy policy and an integrated approach to the sustainable management of natural resources, the protection of biodiversity and ecosystem services and sustainable production and consumption are among the drivers for achieving objectives under both the SDS and the Lisbon strategy.
-The EU must continue to work to move towards more sustainable transport and environmentally-friendly transport modes contributing to climate protection, energy efficiency, improving air quality and reducing noise emissions.
-The Commission is invited to present a roadmap together with its next Progress Report on the SDS setting out the remaining actions to be implemented with highest priority.
+The EU must continue to work to move towards more sustainable transport and environmentally-friendly transport modes.
+The Commission is invited to present a roadmap together with its next Progress Report in June 2009 on the SDS setting out the remaining actions to be implemented with highest priority.